bio6891/codecademy_portfolio_pythonTerminalGame/README.md

 # codecademy_portfolio_pythonTerminalGame

-""" codecademy python course
-portfolio project
-create a python terminal game
-I'll create a cycling quiz.
+Python Terminal Game that serves as portfolio project for Codecademy Python course

-The user can choose from a predefined list of races for which it then has to provide the last 10 winners (in random order).
-A score out of 10 will be given.
+It is a cycling quiz in which the user has to select a race from a predefined list and then name the last 10 winners (in random order for now).
+The user can guess 20 times.
+At the end, the user will receive a score out of 10.
-"""